-- 7.4.5 Sampling of any test batch shall not be conducted if the percent difference between the mass in the seed-to-sale tracking system provided disclosed by the licensee upon submission of a testing order and that recorded or observed by the testing laboratory sampler is greater than ±10.0% or if the test batch is not in its final packaging (cartridge). - 7.4.6 Review all other pertinent information including the seed-to-sale tracking ID number, licensee ID number, product/strain name, production date, etc. Do not commence with sampling if any sample information is absent, misleading, or incorrect.

-- 7.4.7 Visually inspect the test batch for uniformity.
+- 7.4.5 Sampling shall not be conducted if the percent difference between the mass in the seed-to-sale tracking system disclosed by the licensee and that recorded by the testing laboratory sampler is greater than $\pm 10.0\%$ or if the test batch is not in its final packaging (cartridge). - 7.4.6 Review all other pertinent information including the seed-to-sale tracking ID number, licensee ID number, product/strain name, production date, etc. Do not commence with sampling if any sample information is absent, misleading, or incorrect. - 7.4.7 Visually inspect the test batch for uniformity.
 If non-uniformity is identified, record the observations in the Sampling Report Form. - 7.4.8 The testing laboratory sampler shall determine the required minimum sample size and minimum number of sample increments necessary to attain a representative laboratory test sample in accordance with Table 4.0.
 One sample increment is equal to one vape cartridge.